cisco-en-programmability/terraform-provider-dnacenter/docs/resources/wireless_provision_ssid_create_provision.md

 		- Creates SSID, updates the SSID to the corresponding site profiles and provision it to the devices matching the given sites

-~>**Warning:**
-This resource does not represent a real-world entity in Cisco DNA Center, therefore changing or deleting this resource on its own has no immediate effect.
-Instead, it is a task part of a Cisco DNA Center workflow.
-It is executed in DNACenter without any additional verification.
-It does not check if it was executed before or if a similar configuration or action already existed previously.

 ## Example Usage

 ```terraform